-The predicted final loss ratios are greater than the actual annual loss ratios to experienced by QBE to date.
+259 The predicted final loss ratios are greater than the actual annual loss ratios to those experienced by QBE to date.
 This reflects that additional claims may still need to be paid in future years.

-262 Information provided in a memo to the Authority, 18 January 2013.
+260 Information provided in a memo to the Authority, 18 January 2013.

-During the consultation process, some stakeholders expressed concerns about the existing arrangements for home indemnity insurance and suggested alternative options or amendments to the existing arrangements.
+amendments to the existing arrangements.
 However, the Authority notes that in spite of these concerns, no stakeholder recommended that the home indemnity insurance arrangements be abolished in entirety.

-The Authority also notes that some stakeholders were critical of the existing arrangements acknowledged that they had yielded benefits.
+The Authority also notes that some stakeholders that were critical of the existing arrangements also acknowledged that they had yielded benefits.
 For example, the Housing Industry Association acknowledges that the home indemnity arrangements have contributed to an improvement in the stability of the building industry with a lower incidence of builder failure rates since the scheme became mandatory.
-263
+261